Textualize/textual/docs/widgets/tabs.md

 # Tabs

-Displays a number of tab headers which may be clicked or navigated with cursor keys.
+Displays a number of tab headers which may be activated with click or navigated with cursor keys.

 - [x] Focusable
 - [ ] Container

-You can construct a `Tabs` widget with strings or [Text][rich.text.Text] objects as positional arguments.
+Construct a `Tabs` widget with strings or [Text][rich.text.Text] objects as positional arguments, which will set the label in the tabs.
 Here's an example with three tabs:

 ```python
 def compose(self) -> ComposeResult: